Azmoria/dndbeyonddark/README.md

 For android devices (mobile/tablet) <a href="https://kiwibrowser.com/">Kiwi Browser</a> allows the installation of desktop Chrome extentions.
 There may be alternatives that work for iOS.
 However I only own android devices so I am unaware of which ones would work or exist.

-**Note: Mobile/tablet testing will be slow - please add issses for problems you find, either desktop or other devices, as your help finding problems is appreciated.
-If you have requests you can also add them to issues and I will attempt to add what I can.
+<i>**Note: Mobile/tablet testing will be slow - please add issses for problems you find, either desktop or other devices, as your help finding problems is appreciated.
+If you have requests you can also add them to issues and I will attempt to add what I can.</i>

 The images below are out of date as there are more options now but they give an idea of what the theme can do.
 I will update when I can.